wp-plugins/advanced-recent-posts/readme.txt

 1. Use plugin shortcode builder to create a shortcode and use it a in your posts
 1. Add Widgets on your Sidebar into Dashboard -> Appearance -> Widgets

+== Frequently Asked Questions ==

+= How to show images without any overlay =

+In version 0.6.4 added new color scheme (both widgets and shortcode) - natural image colors, without any overlay :) If you choose this scheme - add in files lptw-recent-posts.css or style.css in your theme the following styles:

+* .lptw_recent_posts_fluid_images_widget .title-no-overlay - style for header in the widget
+* .lptw_recent_posts_fluid_images_widget .date-no-overlay - style for date in the widget
+* .basic-layout .title-no-overlay - style for header in the Basic layout
+* .basic-layout .date-no-overlay - style for date in the Basic layout
+* .grid-element-no-overlay - style for grid element in the Grid layout, need to set the background color here
+* .grid-layout .title-no-overlay - style for header in the Grid layout
+* .grid-layout .date-no-overlay style for header in the Grid layout
+* .grid-layout .content-no-overlay - style for text in the Grid layout
+* .grid-layout.w3 .title-no-overlay - style for header of the Featured Post in the Grid layout
+* .grid-layout.w3 .date-no-overlay - style for date of the Featured Post in the Grid layout

 == Screenshots ==

 1. This screenshot shows the settings widget: Recent posts - Fluid images